 Imagine filling out a form that’s too wide for your mobile device.
 It’d be frustrating, right?
 Think about your forms and your audience.
 Do you provide a positive user experience?
 Do you know which devices your visitors commonly use?

 Not knowing these things could affect your conversion rates.
 However, with some simple research and tweaks, you’ll be able to give your visitors a better experience with your forms and increase your conversion rates.

 Jotform forms are already mobile responsive by default.
 You don’t need to optimize your form width if your website or the page where you will embed the form is also mobile responsive.

 Know Your Audience

-Gather data about your audience with an analytics tool to understand better which devices your users are using.
-It is imperative to have this data, so you can outline your next steps to making your page or form flexible across devices.
+Gather data about your audience with an analytics tool to better understand which devices your visitors are using.
+It is imperative to have this data, so you can outline your next steps towards making your page or form flexible across devices.